kyper-data/python-highcharts/README.md

-# Project: Python-Highcharts
+# Project: python-highcharts

 ## License

 The python-highcharts wrapper is licensed under the [MIT license](http://opensource.org/licenses/MIT).

 However, please be aware that the Highcharts project itself, as well as Highmaps and Highstock, are only free for non-commercial use under the Creative Commons Attribution-NonCommercial license.
+Commercial use requires the purchase of a separate license.
 Pop over to [Highcharts](http://shop.highsoft.com/) for more information.

 ## Overview